-This project management activity defines policies and procedures to plan, manage and control costs on the project.
-This helps you create the Cost management plan, which is part of Project management plan.
+Cost management planning activity defines policies and procedures to plan, manage and control costs on the project.
+This helps you create the Cost Management plan, which is part of the Project Management plan.

-What do you need to create Cost Mgmt Plan?
+What do you need to create the Cost Management Plan?

-Project management plan – the information used from this is scope baseline and schedule baselines, and other relevant information such as risks and communication needs related to cost management.
-Project charter contains summary budget information and budget approval needs.
-You’ll also be referring to the published industry specific labor rates, project management information systems, and lessons learned while managing costs in other earlier projects, any templates and policies governing cost management specific to the organization, financial knowedge bases and so on.
+Apart from these, you’ll also be referring to the published industry specific labor rates, project management information systems, and lessons learned while managing costs in other earlier projects, any templates and policies governing cost management specific to the organization, financial knowledge bases and so on.

 How do you do it?

 In most cases experts sit together and create the Cost management plan based on their experience – either from other similar projects in the organization, or from their own experience in the past.